How to experimentally evaluate the adiabatic condition for quantum annealing: Rabi oscillation

 \subsection{Conventional Rabi oscillation}

-Based on the discussion in the main text, we consider a Rabi oscillation between the state $|k\rangle $ and $|l\rangle$.
-(For example, the Hamiltonian in Eq.~\eqref{eq:external-hamil} corresponds to a case with $k=0$ and $l=m$.)
+Based on the discussion in the main text, we consider a Rabi oscillation between the states $|k\rangle $ and $|l\rangle$ (for example, the Hamiltonian in Eq.~\eqref{eq:external-hamil} corresponds to a case with $k=0$ and $l=m$).
 We have